PreMiD/Activities/docs/v1/guide/presence-class.md

 })
 ```

-The client ID is automatically generated when you create a new activity using the PreMiD CLI.
+The client ID is not automatically generated.
+You must obtain your own client ID from Discord's Developer Portal and enter it yourself.

 ## The UpdateData Event